- Ways of Seeing the Spiritual Path

 I mean my words to be useful to you—see if they are.
 Try them on and out.
 Trust your own integrity and experience.
 Adopt what proves to be true and useful, and discard everything else.

-Thank you to Tommy Bonn for reviewing this post.
+Thank you to Thomas Bonn for reviewing this post.